Facts & Figures

-- Only eight residence halls have air conditioning.
-Air conditioning is typically operational only in August, September, and May.
+- Only ten residence halls have air conditioning.
+Air conditioning is typically operational only in August, September, and May for academic year students.

 - The tallest residence hall is Morrissey Hall.
 It is the only residence hall with a 5th floor (although, no residence hall rooms are higher than the 4th floor in any building).

-- Four residence halls have student rooms in basements (Sorin, Fisher, Pangborn, Lyons).
+- Five residence halls have student rooms in basements (Sorin, Fisher, Pangborn, Lyons, Farley).